-The Reds Youth Baseball Funding program enters its fourteenth year in 2018.
+The Reds Youth Baseball Funding program enters its fifteenth year in 2019.
 This initiative is a funding mechanism for underserved youth baseball and softball organizations.
 The program is inspired by local inner-city coaches who help keep baseball and softball vibrant in urban neighborhoods while striving to be positive role models.

 In order to qualify for funding, organizations must submit a grant application and receive a formal invitation to participate.
 In order to remain eligible for the program, each organization must complete a minimum of three community-based activities.
 Grant dollars can be used by the teams to assist with uniforms and equipment expenses, along with field fees, league fees and trophies.

 As part of its baseball-themed outreach, the Reds Community Fund offers field renovation and youth baseball funding grants.
 In order to be eligible, your organization must meet the following criteria:

 - Operate in "Reds Country" (Ohio, Kentucky, and Indiana)

 - Serve the community by affording youth the opportunity to play baseball or softball

 - Must be able to show proof of financial need

 - Anderson Township LL

 - Mason Youth Softball